Dresden: Economy

 Until enterprises like Dresdner Bank left Dresden in the communist era to avoid nationalisation, Dresden was one of the most important German cities, an important industrial centre of the German Democratic Republic.
 The period of the GDR until 1990 was characterized by low economic growth in comparison to western German cities.
 In 1990 Dresden had to struggle with the economic collapse of the Soviet Union and the other export markets in Eastern Europe.
 After reunification enterprises and production sites broke down almost completely as they entered the social market economy, facing competition from the Federal Republic of Germany.
 After 1990 a completely new legal system and currency system was introduced and infrastructure was largely rebuilt with funds from the Federal Republic of Germany.
 Dresden as a major urban centre has developed much faster and more consistently than most other regions in the former German Democratic Republic.

 Between 1990 and 2010 the unemployment rate fluctuated between 13% and 15%, but has decreased significantly ever since.
 In December 2019 the unemployment rate was 5.3%, the fourth lowest among the 15 largest cities of Germany (after Munich, Stuttgart and Nuremberg).
 In 2017, the GDP per capita of Dresden was 39,134 euros, the highest in Saxony.

 Thanks to the presence of public administration centres, a high density of semi-public research institutes and an extension of publicly funded high technology sectors, the proportion of highly qualified workers Dresden is again among the highest in Germany and by European criteria.

 In 2019, Dresden had the seventh-best future prospects of all cities in Germany, after being ranked fourth in 2017.
 According to the 2019 study by Forschungsinstitut Prognos, Dresden is one of the most dynamic regions in Germany.
 It ranks at number 41 of all 401 German regions and second of all regions in former East Germany (only surpassed by Jena).

 Enterprises

 Three major sectors dominate Dresden's economy:

-Silicon Saxony Saxony's semiconductor industry was built up in 1969.
+The semiconductor sector as part of Silicon Saxony's semiconductor industry was built up in 1969.
 Major enterprises today include AMD's semiconductor fabrication spin-off GlobalFoundries, Infineon Technologies, ZMDI and Toppan Photomasks.
 Their factories attract many suppliers of material and cleanroom technology enterprises to Dresden.

 The pharmaceutical sector developed at the end of the 19th century.
 The 'Sächsisches Serumwerk Dresden' (Saxon Serum Plant, Dresden), owned by GlaxoSmithKline, is a global leader in vaccine production.
 Another traditional pharmaceuticals producer is Arzneimittelwerke Dresden (Pharmaceutical Works, Dresden).

 A third traditional branch is that of mechanical and electrical engineering.
 Major employers are the Volkswagen Transparent Factory, Elbe Flugzeugwerke (Elbe Aircraft Works), Siemens and Linde-KCA-Dresden.
 The tourism industry enjoys high revenue and supports many employees.
 There are around one hundred bigger hotels in Dresden, many of which cater in the upscale range.
-Dresden still has a shortage of corporate headquarters.